quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part10_Discounting-awa.md

 :p How does oﬀ-policy Monte Carlo control handle exploration?
 ??x
-Off-policy Monte Carlo control handles exploration through the behavior policy \(b\), which is often designed to be more exploratory than the target policy \(\pi'\).
+Off-policy Monte Carlo control handles exploration through the behavior policy $b $, which is often designed to be more exploratory than the target policy $\pi'$.
 This allows the agent to gather a diverse set of experiences, leading to better value function estimation and optimal policy learning.

 :p How does oﬀ-policy Monte Carlo control handle different policies?
 ??x
-Off-policy Monte Carlo control can handle different policies by using importance sampling to adjust updates based on the difference between the behavior policy \(b\) and the target policy \(\pi'\).
+Off-policy Monte Carlo control can handle different policies by using importance sampling to adjust updates based on the difference between the behavior policy $b $ and the target policy$\pi'$.
 The algorithm collects episodes under the behavior policy but updates the value function or policy according to the target policy, ensuring that the learning process aligns with the desired optimal policy.

 :p How does oﬀ-policy Monte Carlo control handle episodic data?
 ??x